willconant/cot-node/README.md

 # What is Cot? #

-Cot is a rather simple, but quite pleasant interface for CouchDB.
+Cot is a rather simple but quite pleasant interface for CouchDB.
 It doesn't attempt to implement everything, but it covers the important stuff for using couch as an effective database.

     var Cot = require('cot');
     var cot = new Cot(5984, 'localhost');